-Over the last four years, the e-NABLE volunteer community has grown into a global movement, with over 10,000 volunteers using 3D printing technology to make free assistive devices for anyone who needs them.
+Over the last decade, the e-NABLE volunteer community has grown into a global movement, with over 20,000 volunteers using 3D printing technology to make free assistive devices for anyone who needs them.
 Thousands of 3D printed hands and arms have been delivered to people all over the world.

 Often, people have questions about how to get started with e-NABLE.
 This guide provides an overview and some suggestions for those who want to get involved with this amazing community.

-It’s important that you understand and follow some simple rules when working with e-NABLE.
+It’s important that you understand and follow some simple rules when working with e‑NABLE.
 This is to protect you, as well the people you make devices for (many of whom are minors).
-Please read e-NABLE’s Code of Conduct carefully.
+Please read the e-NABLE Code of Conduct carefully.
 After reading the Code of Conduct, please complete this short form to indicate your acceptance.
 This is a prerequisite to earning the e-NABLE Volunteer digital badge award.

-If you’re unsure which design to start with, the Unlimbited Phoenix is e-NABLE’s current recommended hand design, and the Unlimbited Arm v2.1 is the recommended arm design.
-Both are relatively easy to fabricate and assemble and is one of the most popular designs currently.
+If you’re unsure which design to start with, the Unlimbited Phoenix is e‑NABLE’s current recommended hand design, and the Unlimbited Arm v2.1 is the recommended arm design.
+Both are relatively easy to fabricate and assemble and are the most popular designs currently.

 Once you pick a design to start with, you should create a test device and submit it for approval.
 Since this device isn’t being created for a specific recipient, it can be made in any size, but we recommend that you use a scale of 120-135%.
 At 100% scale, the device will be too small for most people, and it will be harder to assemble at that size.
 120-135% is a common size range for younger recipients, and it will be easier to assemble the device.

-Most of the designs featured on enablingthefuture.org include links to instructions and/or video tutorials to help you get started.
+Most of the designs featured in the designs reference include links to instructions and/or video tutorials to help you get started.

 3D Universe offers assembly materials kits for some of the most popular e‑NABLE designs.
 Assembly materials can also be purchased individually from various online or local sources.

-Once you have 3D printed and assembled a test device, visit this page to submit your evidence and request the appropriate badge.
-There are three badges you can claim.
-Under the e-NABLE Community Participation Badge category, you can claim the “Test Device Approved” badge.
-Then, under the e-NABLE Device Specific Badge category, you can claim the Fabrication and Assembly badges for the device type you produced.
+Once you have 3D printed and assembled a test device, fill out this form to submit your evidence and request the appropriate badge.
+There are two badges you can claim.
+Under the e-NABLE Device Specific Badge category, you can claim both the Fabrication and Assembly badges for the device type you produced.

 Before you start making devices for actual recipients, it’s important to learn how to properly size a device.
-Please watch the video tutorial series created by Peter Binkley, found here.
+Please see this page for details.

 e‑NABLE Web Central is a web-based application used to connect individuals seeking to receive e‑NABLE devices with volunteers offering to make them.
 Visit e‑NABLE Web Central and create an account for yourself.